smroid/cedar-server/building.md

 and the camera, such that when the box is attached to the telescope the camera will be pointed in the same direction as the scope.

 This is an excellent job for a 3d printer.
-We hope to publish a suitable case and mounting design in the cedar-serve repo in the near future.
+We've posted the ["Cedar Box"](https://www.thingiverse.com/thing:6995142) case design that accommodates a Raspberry Pi 4 or 5 along with the HQ camera or IMX296 camera module.
+The Cedar Box attaches to the Synta/Vixen dovetail finder scope mount that many telescopes have.

 ### Setup Raspberry Pi Wi-Fi hotspot